OCA/project/project_template/readme/DESCRIPTION.md

-This module adds templates for projects.
+This module adds templates for projects and reusable project task structures.